yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

 Since the "secret project" byte[] was working on was a platform slower than a normal gaming PC (more on this in the next section), byte[] blasted this limitation to the Dark World, {{< gh-hovercard "9244" "allowing everyone to be able to boot their game dumps." >}}

 A problem we reported a couple of times already, and AMD confirmed to be working on, was crashes happening in `Xenoblade Chronicles 3` with Vulkan, thanks to improving the precision of our MacroJIT code.
-Since it became clear that more time was needed to solve this issue on the driver side, byte[] managed to implement a workaround, {{< gh-hovercard "9252" "an HLE multi-layer clear mechanism" >}} which bypasses the driver limitation.
+Since it became clear that more time was needed to solve this issue on the driver side, byte[] managed to implement a workaround, {{< gh-hovercard "9252" "an HLE multi-layer clear mechanism" >}} which bypasses this driver-level limitation.
-This way the game remains playable in Vulkan, where the good performance is at.
+This way the game remains playable in Vulkan for AMD Windows, where the good performance is at.

 {{< imgs
     "./xc3.png| Always with the good title screen music (Xenoblade Chronicles 3)"